Updated on 31/05/2018

 We all love Bali but when it comes down to food, you may be wondering if there is any halal food around since the most famous Balinese dish is Babi Guling suckling pig.
 Hmm, how to travel around the island without having to stick to plain white rice?
 Is there any halal food around at all?
 No worries, through Hindu’s make up most of the island’s population, there are also lots of Muslims living on the island, cooking fresh, tasty halal food for you to enjoy.
-We did a little bit of research and found some great halal warungs (local eating places) as well as some fantastic halal restaurants, so take your pick from the following 17 halal eating venues in Bali:
+We did a little bit of research and found some great halal warungs (local eating places) as well as some fantastic halal restaurants in Bali, so take your pick from our selection!

 1. Pawon Pasundan

 Ever had a taste of authentic Sundanese cuisine – the food from West Java?
 This is your chance!
 100% halal food and a wonderful setting to dine together with loved ones.
 Though Pawon Pasundan is located in the busy Tuban area of Kuta, once you have entered this restaurant, there is serenity and tranquillity.
 You can sit down in one of the balé’s situated around a peaceful pond with koi fish and rippling fountains.
 They got set menu’s with fish, meat, and vegetarian options.
 You can also order dishes separately and share everything together like a traditional Indonesian rijsttafel.

 2. Warung Nikmat

 This family restaurant is open for breakfast and lunch, Indonesian style.
 Home-cooked Javanese food, halal and delicious!
 The friendly ladies behind the display make your plate for you right before your eyes.
 Just simply point at the food that looks good to you and off munching you go.
 Everything is halal, so no need to worry.
 Warung Nikmat is always packed with locals and you know – where the locals go, the food is great, and it is cheap, too.